hmsiccbl/screensaver-docs/admin/cherry-pick-request.md

 Once the **Screener cherry picks** are selected and finalized, suitable **copy wells** that have sufficient volume must be located.
 When a suitable **copy well** is chosen, this copy well is referred to as a **Lab cherry pick**.

-Screensaver will search for lab cherry picks using the following rules:
+Screensaver will first search for lab cherry picks from the following types of plates:
 * Library copy type: "Cherry Pick Source Plates"
 * Library copy plate status: "Active"
 * Volume for the well is greater than the minimum allowed vol + requested volume
   * For small molecule libraries, the minimum volume is 6.9 uL
   * For functional genomic libraries, the minimum volume is 0 uL

+If the system cannot locate a copy well for a screener cherry pick from these sources, then the screener cherry pick will be listed as **"unfulfilled"** in the lab cherry pick view - resolving these unfulfilled picks is detailed in the process below.

 Lab Cherry Pick selection process